xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 <p align="justify">
-The following gadgets have been found and used in order to load the **VirtualProtect** address dynamically into our exploit.
+The following gadgets have been found and used in order to load the <b>VirtualProtect</b> address dynamically into our exploit.
 </p>